 The catalyst was Napoleon making his own brother the King of Spain.

 Spaniards in the Americas remained loyal to Spain, but not the French King.

 Criollos, Americans born into families from Spain, established self-government.

 Royalist and Independence forces battled back and forth for many years.
 The independent republic was proclaimed on February 12, 1818.

-Today Chile is one of the most stable countries in Latin America.
+Today Chile has a reputation as one of the more stable countries in Latin America.